-136519-2:n:02/23/2012:JET/tan LRS2012-893R1 1 2 3 4 5 6 7 SYNOPSIS: Under existing law, various counties have 8 implemented pretrial diversion programs through 9 10 local acts.
-11 This bill would allow any district attorney 12 throughout the state without a local act to 13 establish a discretionary pretrial diversion 14 program and would set basic operating standards for the program.
-This bill would provide for program 15 fees and their distribution.
-16 17 This bill would provide that counties with 18 existing discretionary pretrial diversion programs 19 established prior to the effective date of this act 20 may adopt this act in its entirety or portions of 21 the act.
+1 136519-2:n:02/23/2012:JET/tan LRS2012-893R1 2 3 4 5 6 7 8 SYNOPSIS: Under existing law, various counties have 9 implemented pretrial diversion programs through 10 local acts.
+11 This bill would allow any district attorney 12 throughout the state without a local act to 13 establish a discretionary pretrial diversion 14 program and would set basic operating standards for 15 the program.
+This bill would provide for program 16 fees and their distribution.
+17 This bill would provide that counties with 18 existing discretionary pretrial diversion programs 19 established prior to the effective date of this act 20 may adopt this act in its entirety or portions of 21 the act.
 22 This bill also would require the Office of 23 Prosecution Services to develop and maintain a 24 pretrial diversion offender database.
-25 26 A BILL 27 TO BE ENTITLED
+25 26 A BILL 27 TO BE ENTITIED

-1 AN ACT 2 3 To provide for the establishment of a pretrial 4 diversion program; to allow any district attorney throughout 5 the state without a local act to establish a discretionary 6 pretrial diversion program; to set basic operating standards 7 for the program; to provide for program fees and their 8 distribution; to provide that counties with existing 9 discretionary pretrial diversion programs established prior to 10 the effective date of this act may adopt the act in its 11 entirety or portions of the act; and to require the Office of 12 Prosecution Services to develop a pretrial diversion offender 13 database.
-14 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: 15 Section 1.
-For purposes of this act, the following 16 terms shall have the following meanings: 17 (1) DISTRICT ATTORNEY.
-The district attorney of the 18 judicial circuit or his or her designee, so designated to 19 fulfill the goals, purposes, and objectives of this act.
-20 (2) LAW ENFORCEMENT or LAW ENFORCEMENT OFFICER.
-Any 21 person who is employed by an agency or department whose 22 purpose is to protect people.
-This may include, but is not 23 limited to, police personnel, sheriff personnel, district 24 attorney investigators, Department of Human Resources 25 personnel, parole and probation personnel, community 26 corrections office personnel, and court referral office personnel, whether that agency or department is in this state or located elsewhere.
+To provide for the establishment of a pretrial diversion program; to allow any district attorney throughout the state without a local act to establish a discretionary pretrial diversion program; to set basic operating standards for the program; to provide for program fees and their distribution; to provide that counties with existing discretionary pretrial diversion programs established prior to the effective date of this act may adopt the act in its entirety or portions of the act; and to require the Office of Prosecution Services to develop a pretrial diversion offender database.

+BE IT ENACTED BY THE LEGISLATURE OF ALABAMA:

+Section 1.
+For purposes of this act, the following terms shall have the following meanings:

+- (1) DISTRICT ATTORNEY.
+The district attorney of the judicial circuit or his or her designee, so designated to fulfill the goals, purposes, and objectives of this act. - (2) LAW ENFORCEMENT or LAW ENFORCEMENT OFFICER.
+Any person who is employed by an agency or department whose purpose is to protect people.
+This may include, but is not limited to, police personnel, sheriff personnel, district attorney investigators, Department of Human Resources personnel, parole and probation personnel, community corrections office personnel, and court referral office personnel, whether that agency or department is in this state or located elsewhere.
-3 (3) OFFENDER.
-Any person who has committed or been 4 charged with a crime as defined by the Code of Alabama 1975, 5 or municipal ordinance, which was committed in the 6 jurisdiction of the State of Alabama.

-7 (4) PRETRIAL.
-The term includes, but is not limited 8 to, any moment prior to, within, or during the disposition of 9 a criminal or quasi-criminal action.

-10 (5) SERIOUS PHYSICAL INJURY.
-As defined by Section 11 13A-1-2, Code of Alabama 1975.

-12 Section 2. (a) The district attorney of any judicial 13 circuit of this state may establish a pretrial diversion 14 program within that judicial circuit or any county within that 15 judicial circuit.

-(b) All discretionary powers endowed by the common law, provided for by statute and acts of this state, or otherwise provided by law for the district attorneys of this state shall be retained.
+- (3) OFFENDER.
+Any person who has committed or been charged with a crime as defined by the Code of Alabama 1975, or municipal ordinance, which was committed in the jurisdiction of the State of Alabama. - (4) PRETRIAL.
+The term includes, but is not limited to, any moment prior to, within, or during the disposition of a criminal or quasi-criminal action. - (5) SERIOUS PHYSICAL INJURY.
+As defined by Section 13A-1-2, Code of Alabama 1975. - Section 2. (a) The district attorney of any judicial circuit of this state may establish a pretrial diversion program within that judicial circuit or any county within that judicial circuit. - (b) All discretionary powers endowed by the common law, provided for by statute and acts of this state, or otherwise provided by law for the district attorneys of this state shall be retained. - (c) A pretrial diversion program established under subsection (a) shall be under the direct supervision and sole control of the district attorney.
+The district attorney may contract with any agency, person, or corporation for services related to this act.
+The district attorney may employ persons necessary to accomplish the purposes of this act, who shall serve at the pleasure of the district attorney.